phreshbrread/R6Clicker/README.md

 4. You should eventually die and fail but still recieve some renown bonus, the clicker automatically hits the restart button so the process repeats itself.

 You'll probably only gain around 18-36 renown each time but if you leave it on for an entire day it adds up.
 I recommend also using a booster if you have one since it'll double the amount of renown you gain each time.
-The clicker also sends keyboard inputs to the game to prevent you from getting kicked.
+The program also sends keyboard inputs to the game to prevent you from getting kicked.

 ## Changelog
 ### v3